ikt32/GTAVManualTransmission/doc/README.md

 ### `SteerAngleAlt` : Any less than `SteerAngleMax`
 Soft lock for in planes and boats.

-### Existing configurations
-When users submit their configs, I will probably include these with future builds.
-If I ever get around making something UI-like (not that DIUtil abomination), I might include some online repo thing.
-But future plans.
-Unlikely.

 ## `[TO_KEYBOARD]`
 In this section you can assign wheel buttons to keyboard keys.
 A few examples